charlesUnixPro/furby/README.txt

 The labels "TI_reset" and "Name_table" are not defined in the scanned document.

-The code definig the reset and interrupt vectors is missing..
+The code defining the reset and interrupt vectors is missing..